Yan Morvan: 2010s

 In 2012 and 2016, two books, Gang Story and Blousons Noirs, were published by Éditions La Manufacture de livres, testimonies to the evolution of gangs, then Yan Morvan undertook the Hexagone project with photographer Éric Bouvet.
 He crisscrossed France in order to portray the French with his camera.

 The following year, Bobby Sands (ed.
 André Frère) was released, which won the Hip Prize and was exhibited at Visa pour l'image, Les Années de fer (ed.
 Serious Publishing) and Battlefield, an American version of Champs de guerre published by Abbeville.
 The following year will be marked by his first solo exhibition at Paris Photo (Sit Down gallery).

 2020s

 In 2020, Yan Morvan exhibits, as part of the Rencontres d'Arles, an introduction to the Hexagone project, publishes his story on the Pigalle of the 1990s (ed.
 La Manufacture de livres) and presented at the Auer Photo Foundation in Geneva.

-2021 marks the anniversary of 1981, a photographic coverage of the election of François Mitterrand which will give rise to several exhibitions (Marlat gallery, Initial Labo, place de la Bastille and the François-Mitterrand Institute).
+2021 marked the anniversary of 1981, a photographic coverage of the election of François Mitterrand which will give rise to several exhibitions (Marlat gallery, Initial Labo, place de la Bastille and the François-Mitterrand Institute).
 For the 50 years of the Larzac movement, a book published by La Manufacture de livres is published in August, accompanied by an exhibition.
 It also includes the collection of artists edited by Agnès b.